zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn.
 Ten guests get to know one another during an elegant meal.
 # menu
 Charred sunchoke with caviar
-Red chard and bone marrow pastry
+Bone marrow and olive pastry
-Celeriac soup with black trumpet mushrooms
+Celeriac soup with crispy black trumpets
 Bay scallop crudo with tomatillo and ground cherry
-Cauliflower with ricotta and lemon
+Cauliflower with ricotta and oregano
-Buttery crab with squash and kohlrabi
+Buttery crab with lemon and kohlrabi
 Pork chop with polenta and parsley
-Radicchio with orange and smoked olive oil
+Radicchio with orange and pistachio
-Charred pear tart with white chocolate ice cream
+Pear tart with white chocolate ice cream
 Panna cotta with caramelized apple cider
 # select press